kildor22/mm-github-pages-starter/collections/_stories/Denial.md

  </p>

  <p>
-  Steps creaked under his weight as he placed one foot after the other.
-Left, right.
-Left, right.
-Left, right— precariously descending into the enveloping blackness of the living room.
+  The wooden teps creaked under his weight as he placed one foot after the other.
+Left, right, left, right, left, right; precariously descending into the enveloping blackness of the living room.
  </p>

   <p>
- But no matter how hard he tried and no matter how light he stepped, they would groan under his weight, almost sounding delighted at his presence.
-They let their chatter be known as they whispered softly under his feet, though their intentions were unclear.
+ But no matter how hard he tried and no matter how light he stepped, they would groan at the touch of the sole of his feet, almost sounding delighted at his presence.
+The wooden steps were alive, whispering softly under his feet, though their intentions were unclear.
 Before making the last step, he whispered to himself,
  </p>

  <p>